geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex3_Add_a_Domain.md

 ### Task 1 - Add a Custom Domain

 In your hosted lab environment, Adatum already has an existing on-premises domain titled **adatum.com**.
 In this lab, you will create a second domain for Adatum that will be titled **XXYYZZa.xxxCustomDomainxxx.xxx**; you will replace **XXYYZZa** with the UPN name assigned to your tenant by your lab hosting provider, and you will replace **xxxCustomDomainxxx.xxx** with your lab hosting provider's custom domain name.
-Your instructor will provide you with your lab hosting provider's custom domain name and UPN name.
+Your instructor will provide you with your lab hosting's provider's custom domain name as well as show you how to locate your UPN name.

 1. If you’re not logged into the LON-DC1 VM as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.